Verena-von-O/verenaortlieb.de/content/contact/index.md

 <!-- # Want to say hi?
  --><img class="img-text" src="/img/snail-mail.jpg" alt="">

 Got a question, comment or just want to say hi?
 I'm thrilled.
-The best way to get in touch is to send me a mail to **[hi@verenaortlieb.com](mailto:hi@verenaortlieb.com).**
+The best way to get in touch is to send me a mail to **[hi@verenaortlieb.de](mailto:hi@verenaortlieb.de).**

 <br/>
 # Want to meet?
 <strong>Sometimes, mail isn't enough.</strong> If you want to talk, we can schedule a meeting via skype, facetime or any other tool.
 Personal meetings are possible if we happen to be in the same city.
-Just send me a [mail](mailto:hi@verenaortlieb.com) and let me know.
+Just send me a [mail](mailto:hi@verenaortlieb.de) and let me know.

 <br/>
 # Follow me on Twitter.